OverlordZorn/Arma-3-Guide/Communication/Communication.md

 How to Use the Radios and their Limits and how to Communicate Properly

+To ensure your message reaches the destination and will be understood by the recipient.

 ## The Technology of TFAR

 How to use and what can they do